mattmakai/fullstackpython.com/source/content/pages/06-apis/0601-application-programming-interfaces.markdown

 data transfer and signaling between applications.

+## API open source projects
+* [Swagger](https://github.com/wordnik/swagger-core) is an open source project written in Scala that defines a standard interface for RESTful APIs.

 ## API resources
 * [Zapier](https://zapier.com/) has an
   [APIs 101](https://zapier.com/blog/apis-101/) free guide for what APIs